Department of Slavic Languages and Literatures

 Master of Arts Degree

 The University of Chicago offers MA training in Slavic Studies through the Masters of Arts Program in Humanities.
-This is a one or two-year program: in the one-year format, students build their own curriculum with graduate-level courses in any humanities department (including Slavic Languages and Literatures) and complete a thesis with a University of Chicago faculty advisor.
-In the two-year option, students receive additional training in their language(s) of specialization at a vastly reduced tuition cost.
+This is a one or two-year program: in the one-year format, students build their own curriculum with graduate-level courses in any Arts & Humanities department (including Slavic Languages and Literatures) and have the option to complete a thesis with a University of Chicago faculty advisor.
+In the two-year option, students receive additional training in their language(s) of specialization at a vastly reduced tuition cost in their second year.

-The Division of Humanities accepts two rounds of applications to this program, with deadlines of early January and early May.
+The Division of Arts & Humanities accepts two rounds of applications to this program, with deadlines of early January and April.
 See the MAPH website for more details.
-Once you submit your application to the Humanities Division, it will be forwarded to our department for review.
+Once you submit your application to the Arts & Humanities Division, it will be forwarded to our department for review.
 Please note that we cannot consider late applications.

 Contact Information